Pursuing Wonder, Knowledge & Love

 - Cycle Year 3: (2025–26) Modern History (with an emphasis on American History)

-Meeting over the lunch period on one or two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
+Meeting over the lunch period on two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
 Each semester concludes with a chess tournament.

 This Earth Science course is designed to draw middle-school students into close engagement with the subject matter and provide a solid education while fostering a sense of wonder and responsibility for God’s amazing world.
 This course explores processes and concepts from the atmosphere of the Earth to the core, including topics such as rocks and minerals, weather, landforms and plate tectonics, and the current scientific understanding of Earth history.
 Many other timely and important topics are covered, including conservation of natural resources, climate change, pollution, and environmental justice.
 Students will participate in lab- and (optional) field-based learning experiences to fully appreciate the complex and fascinating world God has made.